amigavision/AmigaVision/README.md

 (The latest version of this documentation can also always be found on our web site at [https://amiga.vision/docs])

-AmigaVision is a carefully curated collection of Amiga game and demo configurations, as well as a minimal Workbench setup with useful utilities and apps, wrapped in a user-friendly launcher.
+AmigaVision is a carefully curated collection of game and demo configurations for the [Amiga computer] platform, as well as a minimal Workbench setup with useful utilities and apps, wrapped in a user-friendly launcher.

 Its aim is to balance preservation of the historical and current output of the [Amiga games] and [demo scene] as accurately as possible, while still being easy to use for people new to the Amiga computer — making it as easy to use as any game console.